4 Skills for Publication-Ready Research

 Think of skills as saved expertise.
 Without a skill, you’d type the same detailed instructions every time you wanted Claude to, say, read a paper carefully or audit your code.
 With a skill, those instructions are written once and reused automatically.

 There is no magic here.
-A skill is just a prompt — the same kind of text you would type into a conversation with Claude.
-You could paste the contents of any SKILL.md directly into a chat and get the same result.
-The only difference is that a skill file is saved to disk so you don’t have to retype it, and Claude can load it automatically when a relevant task comes up.
+A skill is just a prompt saved to disk — you could paste the contents of any SKILL.md directly into a chat and get the same result.
+The advantage is that the instructions are written once and loaded automatically.
 If you can write clear instructions for a research assistant, you can write a skill.

 Where skills live.
 Skills are stored in .claude/skills/ inside your project (available to that project only) or in ~/.claude/skills/ on your machine (available across all projects).
 Each skill gets its own folder.
 Note that .claude/ is a hidden folder (the dot makes it invisible by default) — use ls -a in the terminal or press Cmd+Shift+. in macOS Finder to see it: